wasay530/MedEvidence-RAG/README.md

 A production-relevant RAG system must answer questions such as:

-* Which chunking strategy performs best?
+- Which chunking strategy performs best on clinical text?
-* Does hybrid search outperform dense-only retrieval?
+- Does hybrid search outperform dense-only retrieval?
-* Does reranking improve context precision?
+- Does reranking improve context precision at what latency cost?
-* Are generated answers faithful to the retrieved evidence?
+- Are generated answers faithful to the retrieved evidence?
-* What is the latency and cost per query?
+- What is the latency and cost per query?
-* Can the system say “insufficient evidence” instead of hallucinating?
+- Can the system return "insufficient evidence" instead of hallucinating?

 MedEvidence-RAG is built to answer those questions through a complete backend, retrieval pipeline, and benchmark framework.